CheopsForTheEdge/cheops/README.md

 exact distribution of each resource manually so that operators can define how they want them to be spread.

+The repo is being maintained with Acme, and as such some Acme-specific artifacts will exist:
+- a guide file is used with common helpers
+- files are not linked to just by name, they also contain a string to search for that points to the exact information, regardless of changes

 # License

 [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html#license-text)